h5law/speed-reader/README.md

 # speed-reader

 This is a simple speed reader that takes input from a TXT file and reads through it, word by word.
-It defaults to 160wpm but this can be changed.

 ## Installation